onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/07_Factor_6_Processes.md

 Asset packagers (such as Jammit or django-compressor) use the filesystem as a cache for compiled assets.
 A twelve-factor app prefers to do this compiling during the build stage, such as the Rails asset pipeline, rather than at runtime.

-Some web systems rely on “sticky sessions” – that is, caching user session data in memory of the app’s process and expecting future requests from the same visitor to be routed to the same process.
+Some Web systems rely on “sticky sessions” – that is, caching user session data in memory of the app’s process and expecting future requests from the same visitor to be routed to the same process.
 Sticky sessions are a violation of twelve-factor and should never be used or relied upon.
 Session state data is a good candidate for a datastore that offers time-expiration, such as Memcached or Redis.

 #### Part 1
-Lets create statefull process.
-Probably the most common case is in-memory user session.
-So we enable Spring Security and set up in-memory session.
-First we need to include Spring Security dependencies in our project.
-Insert the next text in your **pom.xml**
+Let's create stateful process.
+Probably the most common use case is an in-memory user session.
+So, we will enable Spring Security and set up an in-memory session.

+First, we need to include the Spring Security dependencies into our project.
+Insert the following text into your `pom.xml`:
 ```
         <dependency>
             <groupId>org.springframework.boot</groupId>